Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 Turn on Paddle Billing for your account, review shared settings, then configure new localization settings.
 Your Paddle account is already verified, so you don't need to do this again.

-Add products to your product catalog
+Add products to your catalog

 Add subscription plans, recurring addons, one-off charges, and other items to Paddle Billing.